controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 ## Description

-This Linux (bash) script sends BMC Helix Control-M alerts to BMC Helix Operations Management.
+Send BMC Helix Control-M alerts to BMC Helix ITSM / BMC Remedy.

-It parses the alert data coming from BMC Helix Control-M (HCTM) into JSON format, and then sends it to BMC Helix Operations Management (BHOM) using its event ingestion API.
-The JSON data is structured according to a provided event class which has to be previously created in BHOM.
+*It has been tested with BMC Helix ITSM (version 20.08), but should also work with BMC Remedy on-prem with REST APIs enabled.*

 ## Pre-requisites

-- Create the event class in BHOM using the [bhom_ControlMEvent_class.json](bhom_ControlMEvent_class.json) file.
+The following Python packages need to be installed:

 1. Remedy_py